-- we obtained and discussed with management and evaluated the key assumptions underlying management's assessment of the fair value of financial instruments; - we compared the assumptions used in the prior year's fair value assessments with actual results for the current year, investigated significant variances identified and considered the impact on the current year's fair value assessments;

-we have engaged our internal valuation specialists to assess the methodology and assumptions used by the Group in the preparation of projected financial information shown in the business plan.

-We also analyzed the related disclosures presented in the Group's consolidated financial statements.

-fr

-Revenue recognition

-The amount of revenue is material to the Among other procedures: consolidated financial statements.
-Revenue is the Group's key performance measure, which gives rise to a risk that revenue may be misstated.
-For this reason, and additionally due to the risk of untimely recognition of revenue from shipments that occurred at the end of the reporting period, we identified revenue recognition as a one of the matters of the most significance in our audit.

-The Group's disclosure in respect of the accounting policies on revenue recognition is included in Note 4 to the consolidated financial statements, and revenue segment disclosure for 2022 is included in Note 6 to the consolidated financial statements.

-we assessed the Group's accounting policy in respect of revenue recognition we focused on analysis of meeting the criteria for revenue recognition;

-we analyzed sales contracts terms in respect of transfer of control.
-On a sample basis, we compared the date of transfer of control in accordance with supporting documents with the date of revenue recognition;

-on a sample basis we obtained confirmations of accounts receivable balances from customers:

-we tested a sample of revenue transactions before and after the year end and compared the period when transaction occurred with the period when it was recorded:

-we analyzed sales turnovers, both in monetary and physical terms, including margin analysis and analysis of correlation of sales revenue and cost of sales analysis;

-we analyzed monthly sales to identify unusual fluctuations by type of goods and services and compared this information with prior periods and anticipated results of the Group;

-we also analyzed the disclosures in consolidated the financial statements in respect of revenue.
+- we assessed the Group's accounting policy in respect of revenue recognition we focused on analysis of meeting the criteria for revenue recognition; - we analyzed sales contracts terms in respect of transfer of control.
+On a sample basis, we compared the date of transfer of control in accordance with supporting documents with the date of revenue recognition; - on a sample basis we obtained confirmations of accounts receivable balances from customers; - we tested a sample of revenue transactions before and after the year end and compared the period when transaction occurred with the period when it was recorded; - we analyzed sales turnovers, both in monetary and physical terms, including margin analysis and analysis of correlation of sales revenue and cost of sales analysis; - we analyzed monthly sales to identify unusual fluctuations by type of goods and services and compared this information with prior periods and anticipated results of the Group; - we also analyzed the disclosures in the consolidated financial statements in respect of revenue.